-If you’re a preschool teacher or homeschool mama who is excited about planning the perfect preschool island theme, then look no further!
+If you’re a preschool teacher or homeschool mama who is excited about planning the perfect Preschool Island Theme, then look no further!
 This post is full of quick & easy ideas for how to do exactly that.
-You’re definitely not going to want to miss it!
+You’re definitely not going to want to miss these awesome ideas that are perfect for your Summer preschool themes!

 Toddlers and preschoolers are inquisitive and this theme was for sure a hit with both of my kiddos.
 Preschool is such a magical age.